-: Course Name

-D emocracy and human rights

-2. : Course Code

-D EHR100

-3. Semester / Year : Annual

-F irst semester/ first stage/2023-2024

-4. Date this description was prepared

-1 /2 /2024

-5. Available forms of attendance:

-A ttendance lesson

-6. :(Number of study hours (total)/number of units (total

-4: 6 hours of theory / 2 hours of theory per week / 2 units

-7. (1000)

-ame: Mohammed Zuhair Abdulkareem

-I Email:mohamedzuhair87@uomosul.edu.iq

-8.

-1- Understanding, assimilating and giving students the skill to apply the ideas of democracy and human

-2.22 rights

-discussion of democracy and human rights topics Expanding the skills of reading, dialogue and

-3- Clarifying the most important modern ideas and global, regional and local examples on the topics of

-. democracy and human rights

-4- troducing students to Enabling students to understand and defend civil and political rights, and in .democratic practice and its types as a basis for exercising political rights

-Creating an understanding and aware generation by enabling it to understand rights and freedoms of all

-5- couraging political participation in election, kinds, being able to know democratic practice, and en

-While enhancing the culture of dialogue and discussion as a method .nomination, and other political rights
+- 1- Understanding, assimilating and giving students the skill to apply the ideas of democracy and human rights - 2- discussion of democracy and human rights topics Expanding the skills of reading, dialogue and - 3- Clarifying the most important modern ideas and global, regional and local examples on the topics of democracy and human rights - 4- troducing students to Enabling students to understand and defend civil and political rights, and in .democratic practice and its types as a basis for exercising political rights - 5- Creating an understanding and aware generation by enabling it to understand rights and freedoms of all couraging political participation in election, kinds, being able to know democratic practice, and en While enhancing the culture of dialogue and discussion as a method .nomination, and other political rights among students

-among students

 9. Teaching and learning strategies

 - Interactive lecture

 - Brainstorming

-discussion Dialogue and
+- discussion Dialogue and

-education -Self
+- education -Self

--
+- .Education strategy collaborative concept planning

-the week hours Required Name of the unit or subject Learning method Evaluatio learning outcomes n method First 2Theoretica C3.
-The student should be able to explain phenomena related to the history and development of human rights D1: The student should be able to present information related to human rights and their development D9.
-Enabling the student with the capabilities of self- and continuous education to develop concepts related to the development of human rights History of human rights Interactive lecture, brainstorming, dialogue and discussion, self- learning Semester tes 1, short test final test Second 2Theoretica C3: Enabling the student to understand and interpret human rights in heavenly religions D1: Enable the presentation and understanding of information related to human rights D9: Enable the student to present information from several sources on human rights to develop Human rights in heavenly religions nteractive lecture, brainstorming, dialogue and discussion, self- learning Semester tes 1, short test, final test Third 2Theoretica his own concepts C3:Enabling the student to interpret and distinguish between types and forms of human rights D1.
-The student should be able to present information related to human rights issues D9: The student should be able to present information related to forms of human rights to develop his own concepts D11.
-The student must be able to defend his rights after knowing them Forms of human rights Interactive lecture, brainstorming, dialogue and discussion, self- learning Semester tes 1, short test, final test, Fourth 2Theoretica C3:Enabling the student to understand and interpret modern human rights D1: Enable the student to present information related to modern human rights D11: That the student be able to defend his new rights and take risks New or modern human rights Interactive lecture, brainstorming, dialogue and discussion, self- learning Semester tes 1, short test, reports, final test
+10. Co hours Required learning outcomes Name of the unit or subject Learning method Evaluatio n method First 2Theoretica C3: The student should be able to explain phenomena related to the history and development of human rights D1: The student should be able to present information related to human rights and their development D9: Enabling the student with the capabilities of self- and continuous education to develop concepts related to the development of human rights History of human rights Interactive lecture, brainstorming, dialogue and discussion, self- learning Semester test 1, short test final test Second 2Theoretica C3.
+Enabling the student to understand and interpret human rights in heavenly religions D1: Enable the presentation and understanding of information related to human rights D9: Enable the student to present information from several sources on human rights to develop Human rights in heavenly religions nteractive lecture, brainstorming, dialogue and discussion, self- learning Semester tes 1, short test final test Third 2Theoretica his own concepts C3:Enabling the student to interpret and distinguish between types and forms of human rights D1: The student should be able to present information related to human rights issues D9: The student should be able to present information related to forms of human rights to develop his own concepts D11: The student must be able to defend his rights after knowing them Forms of human rights Interactive lecture, brainstorming, dialogue and discussion, self- learning Semester test, final test, Fourth 2Theoretica C3:Enabling the student to understand and interpret modern human rights D1: Enable the student to present information related to modern human rights D11: That the student be able to defend his new rights and take risks New or modern human rights Interactive lecture, brainstorming, dialogue and discussion, self- learning Semester tes 1, short test, reports, fina test